element824/pii-redact-doc-blazor-sample/README.md

 ⚠️ **Security Note**: This project uses User Secrets to keep Azure credentials secure and out of version control.

-The Azure credentials are already configured in User Secrets for this development environment:
+You will need to configure your own Azure credentials for this application:

-- **Azure Storage Account**: `knpersonalraw01`
+- **Azure Storage Account**: Your storage account name
-- **AI Foundry Language Service Endpoint**: `https://knlanguage01.cognitiveservices.azure.com`
+- **AI Foundry Language Service Endpoint**: Your Language Service endpoint
 - **API Version**: `2024-11-15-preview` (Preview API for document PII redaction)

 > **Important**: This application requires an Azure AI Foundry Language Service resource with document-level PII redaction capabilities enabled.